decidim-ice/decidim-module-decidim_awesome/README.md

 ### Appraisals commands

+The [Appraisals](Appraisals) file contains the supported versions.
+In i each version defines the changes respect to the main `Gemfile`.

 Appraisal uses custom gems for testing in the folder `gemfiles`, these gemfiles are generated from the file `Appraisals`.
 To update definitions do:

 ```
 bundle exec appraisal install
 ```

-To update the Appraisal definitions manually do the following:
+The former command will take care of updating all configured version.
+To update the Appraisal definitions manually (not usually necessary) do the following:

 ```
 cd gemfiles